Answering Repetitive Questions from Alzheimer's Patients

 (9) Excuse Yourself

 No matter how kind the caregiver is, workplace stress can takes its toll.
 When the questions become overwhelming, it is better to excuse one's self from the room, than answer with disgust.
-“Excuse me, please,” gives the caregiver permission to avoid further irritation of repetitive questions.
-After a brief break to exhale, the questions may have subsided; if not there may be renewed energy to cope.
+“Excuse me, please,” gives the caregiver a brief break to exhale.
+On her return, the questions may have subsided; if not there may be renewed energy to cope.

 Alzheimer's Association®: Training and Education Center, (Copyright 2016)